NCSC Mail Check Has Retired: What UK Organisations Should Do Now

 |---|---|

-| 31 March 2026 | Full retirement of Mail Check and Web Check.
-No more findings delivered |
+| 31 March 2026 | Mail Check and Web Check retired.
+From this date, NCSC users no longer receive findings related to those services. |

 Still available: Early Warning and DNS Check continue through your MyNCSC account.
 The NCSC also offers a free email security checker for quick one-off checks, though it does not provide ongoing monitoring.